 Nutmeg is another mulling spice.
 Just like ground clove, it is a warm spice with a nutty flavor.
 You will need ¼ teaspoon of ground nutmeg.

 Next, we have allspice.
 Allspice is a berry that is dried.
 It has sweet and savory notes.
-Allspice is added for the warmth and pizzazz!
+Allspice is added for warmth and pizzazz!
 You will need ¼ teaspoon of allspice.

 Cinnamon is also another spice that has many great health benefits.
 In this recipe, we are going to use cinnamon sticks.
 You will need 3 cinnamon sticks for the cooking portion of this recipe.